iterative/cml.dev/content/docs/self-hosted-runners.md

 - your username and a
-  [Bitbucket Cloud App Password](https://bitbucket.org/account/settings/app-passwords/) with `Write` permission for Pull requests, Pipelines, and Runners, or
+  [Bitbucket Cloud App Password](https://bitbucket.org/account/settings/app-passwords/) with `Write` permission for Pull requests, Pipelines and Runners, or
 - create a designated "CI/CD" _bot account_ for CML authentication.
 Bot accounts
   are the same as normal user accounts, with the only difference being the intended use case: you limit the account to only access the repositories where